 Between the ages of 3 and 5, your preschooler is becoming a more social creature.
-Where once he may have thrown tantrums when frustrated or resolved a dispute by hitting or biting, he is now learning to share and cooperate.
+Where once they may have thrown tantrums when frustrated or resolved a dispute by hitting or biting, they are now learning to share and cooperate.
 Here is what you need to know about social development in your preschooler.

 Preschoolers and Fantasy Play

-You may have noticed that your preschooler spends much of her time in fantasy play.
-She is starting to move past "parallel play" -- when children play alongside each other rather than with each other -- and is beginning to actively engage with other children.
+You may have noticed that your preschooler spends much of their time in fantasy play.
+The are starting to move past "parallel play" -- when children play alongside each other rather than with each other -- and is beginning to actively engage with other children.

 Make-believe is how children "try on" adult roles and behaviors they see in the world around them.
 This activity helps them develop important social skills such as taking turns, cooperating, and paying attention.